Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Gary Tenner

-Thank you for that.
-And then I’m hoping that you could provide a little bit of update or just smart detail on the C&I credit that moved to non-accrual in the quarter.
-You know maybe a little background on those business and [Multiple Speakers] that $2 million payment was scheduled and there was an additional payment.
-May be talk about some of the discussions around that.
+Okay, thank you for that.
+And then hoping that you could provide a little bit of an update.
+There were just smart detail on that C&I credit that moved to non-accrual in the quarter.
+Maybe a little background on the business, and that $2 million payment was scheduled and then there was an additional payment.
+Maybe talk about some of the discussions around that.

 Li Yu

 Well that is a normal C&I Company.
-I mean devoted into the how should I say seasonal bid and they mostly do a lot to a lot of [indiscernible].
+I mean devoted into the, how should I say, seasonal bid and mostly do a lot of [indiscernible].
 So usually their receivable and inventory buildup in the third quarter and require a whole lot of financing and beginning the fourth, late fourth quarter in early January they will start to pay down.
 And so that is the type of the Company, the Company has been in existence for about 20-something years has been banking with us for about eight year and other than the one time they have slipped a little bit in payment dates, they have always been paying on the schedule.

 Gary Tenner

-Okay, thank you for that and just one last quick question, just on expenses follow up to I think Bob's question.
-Looking for some increase in the first quarter, obviously a lot of upward power to revenue from higher rates, as you think about the margin, obviously you know below 40% today, if we get, call it two rate hikes in 2017, how far do you think that efficiency ratio gets pushed down trying to balance the revenue pickup against the need to invest, whether it’s for just growth or back office?
+Okay.
+Thank you for that.
+And just one last quick question, just on expenses, a follow-up to, I think, Bob's question.
+Looking for some increase in the first quarter, obviously a lot of upward power to revenue from higher rates.
+As you think about the margin, obviously, below 40% today.
+If we get, call it, two rate hikes in 2017, how far do you think that the efficiency ratio gets pushed down trying to balance the revenue pick-up against the need to invest, whether it's for just growth or back office?

 Li Yu

-We do have our so called plan for the growth of personnel, [indiscernible] are pre-investing, but these people not necessarily coming on at the timetable that we're looking for and sometimes the opportunities cost [ph] -- opportunities in hiring is there, but we have to react immediately.
-So even our board of directors cannot [ph] -- the answer from us as to exactly what happened in a more finite number, but generally speaking we are -- if you are anticipating two more rate increases than I will say they should -- net interest margins should continue to improve with our pre-investment.
+We do have our so called plan for the growth of personnel, okay, and it starts with pre-investing, but these people not necessarily coming on as the timetable that we're looking for.
+And sometime, opportunity in hiring is there, but we have to react immediately.
+So even if all directors cannot get the answer from us as to exactly what happened in a more finite number, but generally speaking we are -- if you are anticipating two more rate increases than I will say they should -- net interest margins should continue to improve with our pre-investment.
 Any disagreement?

 Edward Czajka